kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

     :completed (cI nil)
     :deleted (cI nil)))
 ````
-The only slots demanded by the spec are "title" and a boolean "completed", but as experienced CRUD developers we went further in ways not important to this exercise.
-Note that apparent booleans will in fact be nil or timestamps, so no "?" suffixes.
+Apparent booleans like `:completed` will in fact be nil or timestamps, so no "?" suffixes.

 Here is the to-do-list container model, set up to take a list of hard-coded initial to-dos to get us rolling:
 ````clojure